 Set of 32 superhero cards with their genotypes so that your class can predict superhero baby traits.
 Great way to demonstrate inheritance, alleles, homozygous, heterozygous, punnet squares etc.

 Students get points for selecting the most valid method for a provided hypothesis.
-Each hypothesis is based on real scientists’ work or a published scientific paper.
-Articles were found based on biology and ecology topics that students were interested in.
+Each hypothesis is based on real scientific study or a published scientific journal article.
+Articles were found based on biology and ecology topics that a group of high school students identified as areas they are interested in.

 Student reviews